 “Sun Metals benefitted from the active involvement of the Office of the Coordinator-General in facilitating timely consultation and negotiation with stakeholders, at all stages of the approvals process” Ken Dunlop, Environmental Superintendent, Sun Metals Corporation Pty Ltd.

 Sun Metals’ SDA application was approved by the Coordinator-General in November 2018 and is currently in the construction phase.

 In July 2020, it was announced that Sun Metals was the recipient of $5 million in funding through the Queensland Government’s $19 million Hydrogen Industry Development Strategy 2019-2024.
-The grant will support the establishment of a renewable hydrogen plant with a focus on diesel displacement for Sun Metals’ fleet of heavy vehicles.
+The grant will support the establishment of a renewable hydrogen plant with an initial focus on transitioning its diesel heavy-vehicle fleet to zero-emission hydrogen.

 New industrial opportunities in the Townsville SDA

 New industries considered suitable for the Townsville SDA include a diverse range of port, rail, and road dependent industries such as: